Smoke Alarms legislation: Changes to be ready for in each state

 • Owners must test each smoke, at least once every 12 months

 While we make every effort to provide accurate information, this is only a guide.
 We provide no guarantee this information is complete or correct.
-To see the complete legislation for Northern Territory, visit this site
+To see the complete legislation for Northern Territory, visit this site.

 When it comes to choosing the right smoke alarm for your needs, compliance and safety come first.
 Smoke alarms are critical to keeping residential properties safe from fire and preventing injury or death.
 The new legislation for each state that is coming in 2022 will go a long way toward ensuring that smoke alarms save homes and lives.